U.S. hate crimes spiked around the 2018 midterms, report says

 Hate crimes in major U.S. cities spiked around the time of the 2018 midterms, suggesting that extremist political rhetoric may be carrying over into actions.

-The fall of 2018 also had sharp increases in hate crimes in other cities such as New York and Philadelphia, said Brian Levin, director of California State-San Bernardino's Center for the Study of Hate and Extremism.
+The fall of 2018 had sharp increases in hate crimes in cities such as New York, Los Angeles and Philadelphia, said Brian Levin, director of California State-San Bernardino's Center for the Study of Hate and Extremism.

-"We saw an almost uniform spike across the country except the Midwest," Levin told NBC News.
-"A lot of it was in what you would think were these blue cities."
+"In 2018, we saw spikes around election time in various U.S. cities, including the largest three," Levin told NBC News.

 Though the Center for the Study of Hate and Extremism has yet to finish its annual report, one reason why these diverse cities may be seeing more severe incidents of hate is that "hate-mongers" feel emboldened, Levin said.